andrewde/Bert/README.md

 ### How to update or delete a command

-This can be done by changing the underlying `.url` file linked to a command.
+This can be done by changing the underlying `.url` the file linked to a command.

 Coommands are saved as `.url` files under `~/.bert/Enso`.
-'.url' is presumably a cross platform format for URLs.
+'.url' is presumably a cross-platform format for URLs.

-Just rename the file name (which is actually the command name).
+Just rename the file name (which is the command name).

-### Where does Bert saves my user settings, shortcuts etc
+### Where does Bert save its data

 Everything is saved in a hidden directory under the current user home directory (`os.homedir()`) at `~/.bert`.

 ### Where are my commands/shortcuts saved

 Coommands are saved as `.url` files under `~/.bert/Enso`.
-'.url' is presumably a cross platform format for URLs.
+'.url' is presumably a cross-platform format for URLs.

-### How to change my settings
+### How to change my user settings

-There is a settings json file that you can customize.
+There is a settings JSON file that you can customize.
-The file is localted in Bert's data directory `~/.bert/config.json5`.
+The file is located in Bert's data directory `~/.bert/config.json5`.
 It's auto-generated the first time you launch Bert.

-When the file is missing, Bert auto-regenarates it [from default config file](https://github.com/andrewde/Bert/blob/master/app/config/config.default.js).
+When the file is missing, Bert auto-regenerates it [from default config file](https://github.com/andrewde/Bert/blob/master/app/config/config.default.js).

 ## Roadmap

 Our priorities are as follow:

-- Reduze app size. ~ 500 MB uncompressed currently.
+- Reduce redistributables size. ~ 500 MB uncompressed currently.
-- Fix auto launch at startup.
+- Fix auto-launch at startup.
 You have to manually re-launch Bert currently.
 - Fuzzy search.
 Currently, we have a naive string matching ([see code](https://github.com/andrewde/Bert/blob/master/app/plugins/enso/index.js#L20)).
-- Recusively search files from `~/.bert/Enso`.
+- Recursively search files from `~/.bert/Enso`.
+Currently any subdirectory is ignored (Example: `~/.bert/Enso/work` or `~/.bert/Enso/perso`).
-- Add capability to save system path and not just web urls.
+- Add capability to save system paths and not just web URLs.
 The idea here is to invoke scripts on-demand.